City Baking Guide

 Bake TypeTypical Issue at AltitudeAdjustment Focus

-Layer CakesTall rise and center collapseReduce leavening and sugar modestly, then raise oven temperature slightly
+Layer CakesTall rise and center collapseReduce leavening and sugar modestly, then raise oven temperature slightly so the crumb sets sooner

-Chocolate Chip CookiesWide spread with dry edgesTrim sugar, add small moisture support, and start checks earlier
+Chocolate Chip CookiesWide spread with dry edgesTrim sugar, add small moisture support, and start checks earlier before the edge overfinishes

 Seasonal Park City Kitchen Notes